-The aim of the REBELLE cohort - bio-collection is to collect samples from patients with Chronic Lymphocytic Leukemia (CLL), to facilitate access for the National Institute of Health and Medical Research (INSERM) to patients with double-refractory CLL.
+The aim of the REBELLE cohort - bio-collection is to collect samples from patients with Chronic Lymphocytic Leukemia candidates or those exposed to BTK degraders to evaluate the mechanisms of resistance to these new molecules.
 To do this, an additional blood or bone marrow sample to those planned in the context of patient care or a residual lymph node biopsy sample will be collected after signing consent.
 These samples will first be sent to the Filothèque for temporary storage, and will then be transferred to CRCI²NA (Nantes - Angers Cancer and Immunology Research Center) for analysis with the aim of studying the mechanisms of resistance and response to BTK degraders (BTKd).

 Study Type